What is PGA Golf Management?

 We provide small classes that work specifically with the PGA Work Experience Kit and offer in-class testing and preparation for the PGA tests.
 Students must have a handicap of 12 or below to be admitted to the program.
 Weekly player development sessions are available for students preparing for the PGA Playing Ability Test (PAT).

-The state-of-the-art clubhouse at the Lonnie Poole Golf Course located on-campus includes classrooms and working laboratories for our students, including a golf club repair room, swing analysis equipment and golf simulators.
-Our golf course is one of only two university Audubon-certified golf courses, highlighting NC State’s commitment to sustainability and environmental education.
-In addition to the Lonnie Poole Golf Course, students can access up to 15 other golf courses in the local area.
-They play in weekly nine-hole tournaments and up to three major events per semester to improve their skills.
+The state-of-the-art clubhouse at the Lonnie Poole Golf Course located on-campus includes classrooms and working laboratories for our students.
+Our golf course includes a golf club repair room, swing analysis equipment and golf simulators.
+It is one of only two university Audubon-certified golf courses, highlighting NC State’s commitment to sustainability and environmental education.
+In addition to the Lonnie Poole Golf Course, students can access up to 15 other local golf courses.
+Our students play in weekly nine-hole tournaments and up to three major events per semester to improve their skills.

-Students complete 16 months of required internships at golf facilities around the country and world, such as the Shinnecock Hills Golf Club in New York, Pebble Beach Resorts in California, Cape Kidnappers Resort in New Zealand, NBC’s Golf Channel and Stitch Golf.
-We also encourage our students to join student organizations like the Professional Golf Management Ambassadors, Women in PGA Golf Management, and PGM Student Club to develop leadership skills and participate in professional development opportunities like seminars and networking events.
-Through innovative service-learning partnerships with Inspiration Golf, First Tee of the Triangle and SwingPals, Inc., PGA Golf Management students practice their teaching skills on a weekly basis with at-risk and middle school youth and students with limited abilities.
+Students complete 16 months of required internships at golf facilities around the country and world under the direction of Class A PGA professionals.
+We work with more than 600 facilities, including the Shinnecock Hills Golf Club in New York, Pebble Beach Resorts in California, Pacific Pine Sports Group in China, NBC’s Golf Channel and Stitch Golf.
+Through innovative service-learning partnerships with Inspiration Golf, First Tee of the Triangle and SwingPals, Inc., PGA Golf Management students practice their teaching skills regularly with at-risk and middle school youth and students with limited abilities.
+Our graduates receive PGA membership upon job placement.View our Information and Resources Page

 PGA Golf Management Curriculum